-- Crohn’s disease with SLE is quite rare, but as it turns out, some drugs used to treat Crohn’s may cause drug-induced lupus.
+- Crohn’s disease with SLE is quite rare, but some drugs used to treat Crohn’s may cause drug-induced lupus.

-- Vasculitis: This goes by several names, like lupus mesenteric vasculitis and lupus enteritis, and refers to inflammation of the blood vessels of the digestive tract.
+- Vasculitis: Other names include lupus mesenteric vasculitis, or lupus enteritis.
 It is uncommon, but serious and can cause vomiting and fever.
 It may produce blood clots in the small intestines or chronic ulcers in the colon.
-It can be triggered by bacterial infections or NSAIDs and other environmental factors and may require a CT scan or ultrasonogram in order to confirm a diagnosis.
+It can be triggered by bacterial infections or NSAIDs and other environmental factors and may require a CT scan or ultrasonogram for clear diagnosis.

-- Bacterial overgrowth: As a result of several factors, lupus may slow down the ability for the gut to move food quickly enough through the system.
-If this happens, the natural bacteria within the gut has a greater chance of growing too numerous and cause bloating, nausea and other issues.
-Antibiotics may be used for treating this condition.
+- Bacterial overgrowth: As a result of several factors, lupus may slow down the ability for the gut to move food quickly enough.
+If this happens, the natural bacteria within the gut has a greater chance of growing too much and cause bloating, nausea and other issues.
+Antibiotics may be used for treatment.

 Peritoneum: Peritonitis is the serious inflammation of the peritoneum, the thin connective tissue membrane that covers the organs of your abdomen.
 Peritonitis is usually caused by a bacterial or fungal infection, but it can also be a complication from lupus.
-Peritonitis can also lead to a condition called ascites, a build-up of fluid in the abdominal cavity.
-It is often mild, but can distend the abdomen and cause discomfort or even shortness of breath.
+Peritonitis can also lead to ascites, a build-up of fluid in the abdominal cavity.

 Pancreas: Acute pancreatitis is not very common; yet it can be life-threatening.
-It might be caused by vasculitis of the blood vessels around the pancreas or from inflammation of the pancreas itself.
-These can be caused by lupus or by some medications, though there are conflicting opinions on this.
+It might be caused by vasculitis (inflammation of the blood vessels) of the pancreas or from inflammation of the pancreas itself.
+These can be caused by lupus itself or by some medications, though there are conflicting opinions on this.
 Symptoms include abdominal pain, vomiting and nausea.
 Diagnosis usually requires blood tests that show elevated pancreatic enzymes like amylase and lipase; CT scans and ultrasonagrams are less helpful than for many other GI tract issues.

-Liver: This large and very complicated organ provides many functions such as producing bile for digestion of fats, filtering old red blood cells, storing iron and modifying nutrients or toxins (even your medications) that are absorbed by the intestines.
-All of these functions mean that if anything damages or inflames the liver, it can have major effects on your health and the effectiveness of drugs you use.
+Liver: This large and very complicated organ provides many functions such as producing bile for digestion of fats, filtering old red blood cells, storing iron and modifying nutrients or toxins (like medications) that are absorbed by the intestines.
+All of these functions mean that anything that might damage or inflame the liver can have major effects on your health and the effectiveness of drugs.
 Many diseases that damage liver function produce jaundice, the yellow coloring of the skin by abnormally high levels of bilirubin in the blood.
 More detail about lupus and your liver can be found at our blog article, The Elusive Liver.